 Alternatively, if you want to have more crunch (and still have that vinegar bite), some giardiniera (Italian relish of pickled vegetables) would be lovely.

 - Potato chips (a personal fave to have with a cold cut sub)

 - Salad, like potato salad or macaroni salad

 More Easy Sandwich Recipes

-If you try this homemade sub be sure to leave a comment below.
-Love to know how you enjoyed!
+If you make this homemade sub recipe, be sure to leave a comment below!

 Italian Cold Cut Sub Sandwich